Kostas Sommer

 Kostas Sommer (Κώστας Σόμμερ) is a Greek actor and television host who has appeared in numerous movies and TV shows.
 In 2005, he appeared in the Hollywood film Deuce Bigalow: European Gigolo starring Rob Schneider, as the Greek gigolo Assapopoulos Mariolis.
 The role was Sommer's first Hollywood role, after his only audition since arriving in Los Angeles.

-Kostas today is also a very famous political and business lobbyist putting together numerous projects.

 Life and career

 Sommer was born in Germany, to a German-born Greek father, from Crete, and a German mother.
 Sommer spent most of his childhood years in Germany and later moved to Greece.
 Sommer attended the German School of Athens.
 He was bitten by the acting bug as a young boy and continued working in television and film in Greece.
 He started modeling at age 12 and graduated of UCLA (Arts and Psychology) in 1997.

 He is a very well known Greek celebrity appearing in numerous magazines and commercials before participating in big screen film productions such as Brides by Pantelis Voulgaris, The Boston Strangler, A Breath's Distance, Golden Beach and Extreme Sommer.
 Some of his television credits include Love Came From Afar, Soko Germany.
 He has also appeared in several Broadway plays include playing the part of Joe Bonaparte in Golden Boy and Liliom.
 He enjoys extreme sports as well as skydiving, jetski, speed boat, car and motorcycle racing/stunts.
 He currently lives between Athens and Los Angeles.
 He was starring in the Greek TV series Tis Agapis Maheria (Της αγάπης μαχαιριά), (The Knives of Love) by Stratos Markidis for ANT1.
 This series had a personal connection to Kostas since the story is based in Cretan traditions.

 Kostas is also a very renowned lobbyist, active in the political as well as the business genre with many substantial deals and connections to his name.
 In 2019 he ran for a member of the European Parliament, and in 2023 for Regional Councillor for the Region of Attica.